 Because we asked our server to fetch the file called

 header.php, it did so and inserted the markup that lived inside that file.
 Now, changing the header like adding a new page is straightforward since you're only editing a single file instead of two.
-It might not seem like a big deal in this example, but imagine having a larger site without hundreds or thousands of pages.
+It might not seem like a big deal in this example, but imagine having a larger site with hundreds or thousands of pages.
 You're not going to want to be that person tasked with editing all of them!

 require() function works almost exactly like the

 include() function except that if the file inclusion attempt fails,

 require() will throw an error and stop further execution of your scripts whereas